The funniest caption of this Rickie and Butch will win head-to-toe AW14 Puma gear.

-Rickie Fowler becomes the third player under-30 to finish in the top-5 at three straight majors.
+Rickie Fowler becomes the third player under-30 to finish in the top-5 at four straight majors.

 We chat to the head of Puma Golf shoes to learn about Puma's latest footwear and apparel concept.

 Designed for performance on the golf course, the bike, the streets or in the gym.

 The all-new 440cc, low CG driver, as used by Rickie Fowler.

 Sneak peek at what Rory, Bubba & Rickie will wear at Augusta.

 Q&A with Grant Knudson of Puma on why Lite is the right Style for golf

 Sneak peek at the limited edition Masters-green Cobra driver.

 One-on-one with Puma about their new SportLux collection.

 The Biofusion Mesh is a versatile, spikeless shoe from Puma's new LiteStyle range.